-BA Theology and Religion, Worcester College, 2019
+Analyst, Deloitte Consulting BA Theology & Religion, Worcester College, 2019

-Why: I became interested in social enterprise towards the end of my time at Oxford.
-I realised that business is great at innovating and finding new ways of doing things, but primarily focused on the pursuit of profit.
-On the other hand, charity is brilliant at focusing on injustice in society, but isn't always the most strategic in its approach.
-So, what if we could innovate solutions to social problems - channelling the innovation and strategy of entrepreneurship to tackle issues of injustice in the world?
+Why: I became interested in social enterprise towards the end of my time at uni.
+Business is great at innovating and finding new ways of doing things, but primarily focused on the pursuit of profit.
+Charity is brilliant at focusing on injustice in society, but isn't always the most strategic in its approach.
+So, what if we could channel the innovation and strategy of entrepreneurship to tackle issues of injustice in the world?
+In pursuit of this, I worked for a year for a social enterprise coffee roastery employing people coming out of prison, followed by a year working for a member of the House of Lords leading large scale social reform ventures, before joining Deloitte as an analyst.